AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 - Create a new PR.
 Choose `Dev` as your base and your new branch as the other branch.
 - Give it a name and add a description in the conversation area.

-What you'll end oup with is a way for other to code review the changes and see the full scope of what will be affected.
+What you'll end up with is a way for other to code review the changes and see the full scope of what will be affected.
 When you merge the branch into `Dev`, the pull request will be closed automatically.
 If you named your PR properly, Waffle will have moved the ticket statuses for you.

 >Tip: When you send a PR to `Dev`, Team City will start building it for you automagically.
 (Valid for the `BillPay` repo only.)